Just like new parents (of the human variety), first-time dog owners can often feel overwhelmed.

 Our Family Dog follows the good practice guidelines developed by the British Veterinary Association (BVA) for the responsible use of pet animals in advertising.

 How is Our Family Dog financed?

-We are also exploring opportunities for affiliate marketing relationships with suppliers of pet products.
-This means that if you click on a link on our website to buy a product, we will receive a commission from that sale.
-All affiliate marketing relationships will be governed by our guiding principles.
+We also provide links to products that we think will be of interest to our users.
+Products sold by our affiliate partners will be identified with asterisk.
+This means that if you click on one of these links on our website to buy a product, we will receive a commission from that sale.
+All affiliate marketing relationships are governed by our guiding principles.

-Finally, we intend for a percentage of our content to be sponsored by brands.
-In order to maintain a good user experience, sponsored content will be written in the same editorial style as non-sponsored content, but it clearly marked as sponsored.
-All sponsored content will comply with our guiding principles.
+Finally, we sometimes partner with other businesses to provide content for the website.
+Some of this content will be sponsored and will be clearly marked as such.
+In order to maintain a good user experience, sponsored content will be written in the same editorial style as non-sponsored content.
+All content provided by third parties will comply with our guiding principles.

 If you are a brand and would like to discuss partnership opportunities with us, please get in touch at email@example.com

 I’ve always believed that there is rarely such a thing as original thought, and that certainly applies to the contents of this site!